bertomartin/nickjj.github.io/ask-me-anything/index.md

 I tend to use what I feel like is the best tool for the job today.
 I've used vim, emacs, sublime, atom, visual studio and a few of IDEA's editors over the years.

-Lately I've been using atom as a general editor and I hardly think it's perfect but it does a reasonable job.
-If only it started up faster!
+Lately I've been using the open source version of visual studio as a general editor and it's pretty reasonable for a multi-purpose editor.

 Before I started Dockerizing everything I liked to use RubyMine and PyCharm for larger Ruby and Python projects.
 Now a days I don't use them because their Docker